hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 ## Effect on ABI stability

-This is still an area of open discussion, but we anticipate the final model to resemble the following:

-* Generic structs, enums and classes with type parameter packs will require runtime support, and will not backward deploy to previous OS versions on platforms that include the Swift runtime.
-* Generic type aliases with type parameter packs are a purely compile-time construct, and will backward deploy.
-* Generic functions and subscripts with type parameter packs will not require runtime support, and thus will backward deploy.
+This is still an area of open discussion, but we anticipate that generic functions with type pack parameters will not require runtime support, and thus will backward deploy.
 As work proceeds on the implementation, the above is subject to change.

 ## Alternatives considered